Where to Study Architecture

 Show me the money!

-Of course, there is always the financial aspect in the decision making process of where to study architecture.
+Of course, there is always the financial aspect in the decision making process.
 International students looking for scholarships and grants will find a variety of options depending on the school.
 Massachusetts Institute of Technology (MIT) is the only top architecture college that offers 25-50% scholarships for its program.
 It is possible to find some alternative scholarships, and the majority of architecture schools offer scholarships up to 25%.
 When choosing where to study architecture it is also important to look at the overall tuition price of the architecture college.
 International students cannot expect to spend less than $25,000 each year on their architecture programs, no matter where architecture is studied.

 All this and more...